gionkez/dotfiles/README.md

 + vscode keybindings.json and settings.json
 + use local vscode persoal themes (.vsix) instead of leaning on vscode marketplace
-+ add imgs to this readme when finished

 ## requirements